opnsense

 - Go to System -> High Availability -> Status and click button on

-service to synchronize config to backup.
+Synchronizeservice to synchronize config to backup.

 Port Forwarding Settings

-configure port forwarding settings:
+In opn-main configure port forwarding settings:

 - Go to Firewall -> NAT -> Port Forward